ElucidataInc/polly-docs/docs/Data Lake Revamp.md

 The filtering interface provides various fields(depending on the data repository) that you can use to filter the datasets within the selected repository.
 These fields are obtained from the dataset level curation of the datasets.
 All these fields in the repository store values using a controlled biological vocabulary inline with the interoperability principle of the FAIR guidelines.
 Some of the common fields that are present in every repository are-

 * Disease: This field will give you a list of all the diseased type datasets present in the repository.
-You can choose to work on any of the disease dataset listed or the ‘normal’ datasets.
+You can choose to work on any of the disease datasets listed or the ‘normal’ datasets.
 In order to do the selection, mark the checkboxes present besides the disease of your interest.

 * Organism: This field will give you a list of the organisms associated with the datasets of the repository.
 You can mark a selection to filter the datasets of only the desired organism.